the-scouts/por/sphinx_source/chapter-5.rst

 j.
 Special situations are defined as being where:

    * there are cultural or religious requirements for single sex working;
    * Scouting is offered in a single sex institution (e.g. school, young offenders institute) through a closed Scout Group;
    * a specialist single sex provision is required to meet a clearly identified educational need (e.g. Scouting for young mothers).

 The decision whether Groups or Explorer Scout Units may become an exception to the policy is made by the District Commissioner in consultation with the County Commissioner.

 The decision whether a County Scout Network may become an exception to the policy is made by the County Commissioner.

 Rule 5.7 This rule is intentionally left blank.
 -----------------------------------------------
-BLANK RULE DUMMY

 Rule 5.8 This rule is intentionally left blank.
 -----------------------------------------------
-BLANK RULE DUMMY

 Rule 5.9 County Scout Active Support Units
 ------------------------------------------